Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has 7 parameters (including complex arrays like queryUsedIn, owners, tags) and no output schema, the description is insufficient.
-It does not explain how parameters interact, what the return value is, or any contextual constraints, leaving gaps for an AI agent.
+Given 7 parameters and no output schema or annotations, the description is minimal.
+It does not explain return values, validation, or post-creation steps, making it incomplete for an agent.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.